Ryan09/terraform-provider-megaport/docs/resources/megaport_azure_connection.md

     - `name` - The name of the B-End port.
     - `location` - The location name for the B-End port.
     - `assigned_vlan` - The VLAN that was assigned by Megaport to the B-End port.
+    - `inner_vlan` - The QinQ C-Tag this VXC is delivered on at the B-End port.